workersio/alpenglow-proof/audit/FinalizedImpliesNotarized.md

             /\ cert.blockHash = b.hash
 ```

-## 2. Whitepaper Reference
+### 2. The whitepaper section and references that the code represents.

-This TLA+ code corresponds to **Lemma 25** on page 30 of the Alpenglow whitepaper (`alpenglow-whitepaper.md`).
+This property directly corresponds to **Lemma 25** in Section 2.9 (page 30) of the whitepaper:

-**Lemma 25:** *If a block is finalized by a correct node, the block is also notarized.*
+> **Lemma 25.** *If a block is finalized by a correct node, the block is also notarized.*

-## 3. Reasoning and Analysis

-The TLA+ code specifies that for any correct node `v` and any block `b` that `v` has finalized, there must exist a certificate in `v`'s pool for that block's slot.
-This certificate must be of type `NotarizationCert` or `FastFinalizationCert` and must correspond to the block's hash.

-The whitepaper's proof for Lemma 25 considers two cases for finalization:
+The proof in the whitepaper considers the two paths to finalization from **Definition 14 (finalization)** (page 21):

-1.  **Fast Finalization:** A block is fast-finalized if it receives a `FastFinalizationCert`, which requires notarization votes from >=80% of the stake.
-The TLA+ code correctly captures this by checking for the existence of a `FastFinalizationCert`.
-The whitepaper notes that a `FastFinalizationCert` implies a `NotarizationCert` exists because the stake threshold is higher (80% > 60%).
-The TLA+ code allows for either, which is correct.
+*   **Fast Finalization:** Requires a `FastFinalizationCert`, which implies a `NotarizationCert` because the stake threshold is higher (80% > 60%).

-2.  **Slow Finalization:** A block is slow-finalized if it receives a `FinalizationCert` (>=60% stake) for its slot, and the block itself has been notarized.
-The `FinalizeBlock` action in `MainProtocol.tla` shows that slow finalization requires a `NotarizationCert` and a `FinalizationCert`.

-The TLA+ property `FinalizedImpliesNotarized` checks for a `NotarizationCert` or a `FastFinalizationCert`.
-This seems to correctly capture the conditions for both fast and slow finalization.
-If a block is fast-finalized, a `FastFinalizationCert` will be present.
-If a block is slow-finalized, a `NotarizationCert` must be present.
+*   **Slow Finalization:** Requires a `FinalizationCert` for the slot *and* the block to be the "unique notarized block in slot s".
+This explicitly requires the block to be notarized.

+### 3. The reasoning behind the code and what the whitepaper claims.

+The `FinalizedImpliesNotarized` property is a fundamental safety check ensuring that the finalization process respects the underlying notarization mechanism.
+A block cannot be considered final without first having achieved a high level of support, which is what notarization represents.

+The TLA+ code formalizes this by checking the preconditions for finalization:
+1. It iterates through each `CorrectNode` `v` and every block `b` that `v` has finalized.
+2. It then asserts that in the validator's `pool` for that block's `slot`, there must exist a certificate `cert` that satisfies two conditions:
+    *   `cert.type \in {"NotarizationCert", "FastFinalizationCert"}`: The certificate must be either a `NotarizationCert` or a `FastFinalizationCert`.
+    *   `cert.blockHash = b.hash`: The certificate must be for the specific block `b` that was finalized.

+This logic correctly covers both finalization paths described in the whitepaper and the `FinalizeBlock` action in `MainProtocol.tla`:
+*   If the block was **fast-finalized**, a `FastFinalizationCert` for that block must exist in the pool.
+The property is satisfied.
+*   If the block was **slow-finalized**, a `NotarizationCert` for that block must exist in the pool (along with a `FinalizationCert` for the slot).
+The property is satisfied.

-The TLA+ code is a direct and accurate translation of the property described in Lemma 25.
+The TLA+ code is a direct and accurate translation of the logic presented in Lemma 25.

-## 4. Conclusion

-The TLA+ code `FinalizedImpliesNotarized` correctly and accurately represents the property stated in Lemma 25 of the Alpenglow whitepaper.
-The logic in the TLA+ code aligns with the reasoning provided in the whitepaper's proof for both fast and slow finalization paths.
+### 4. The conclusion of the audit.

+The `FinalizedImpliesNotarized` TLA+ property is a **correct and accurate** formalization of the safety guarantee described in Lemma 25 of the Alpenglow whitepaper.
+It correctly verifies that any finalized block must have a corresponding notarization or fast-finalization certificate, which is a cornerstone of the protocol's two-step finalization logic.
+The audit finds no correctness issues with this code.

-## 5. Open Questions or Concerns
+### 5. Any open questions or concerns.

 None.
-The code and the whitepaper are in clear alignment on this property.

-## 6. Suggestions for Improvement
+### 6. Any suggestions for improvement.

 None.
-The TLA+ specification for this lemma is clear and concise.
+The property is clear, concise, and correctly specified.